Everything we know about the Switch 2

 While the console's launch looks to be happening later than fans had been expecting, when the Switch 2 does hit shelves it should avoid the type of stock shortages that plagued the PS5 and Xbox Series X when those consoles debuted, and in the aftermath.

-Nintendo president Shuntaro Furukawa has also said the component shortages which affected PS5 and Xbox Series X stock levels at launch, and led to scalping, won't be an issue for the Switch successor.
+Nintendo president Shuntaro Furukawa has said the component shortages which affected PS5 and Xbox Series X stock levels at launch, and led to scalping, won't be an issue for the Switch successor.

 Switch 2 reveal window

-So fans will find out more about the Switch 2 before the end of March 2025.
-In an announcement shared on X, Nintendo president Shuntaro Furukawa wrote: "This is Furukawa, President of Nintendo.
+In an announcement shared on X in May 2024, Nintendo president Shuntaro Furukawa wrote: "This is Furukawa, President of Nintendo.
 We will make an announcement about the successor to Nintendo Switch within this fiscal year.

 "It will have been over nine years since we announced the existence of Nintendo Switch back in March 2015.
 We will be holding a Nintendo Direct this June regarding the Nintendo Switch software lineup for the latter half of 2024, but please be aware that there will be no mention of the Nintendo Switch successor during that presentation."